murex/EventStormingJournal/_posts/2023-04-07-the-best-agenda-for-design-level-event-storming.markdown

 - Finding good names for Aggregates is the last thing to do in a Design-Level Event Storming #eventStormingJournal #eventStorming #softwareDesign #softwareArchitecture #ddd #domainDrivenDesign
 - Design Level Event Storming gets you from a bounded context with some domain events to DDD Aggregates, Business Rules, Design Mockups and more! #eventStormingJournal #eventStorming #softwareDesign #softwareArchitecture #ddd #domainDrivenDesign
 - Don't forget that the most important outcome of Design Level Event Storming is shared knowledge and understanding #eventStormingJournal #eventStorming #softwareDesign #softwareArchitecture #ddd #domainDrivenDesign
-- "Design-Level Event Storming opens many doors: Example Mapping, the Bounded Context Canvas, or just start coding!" #eventStormingJournal #eventStorming #softwareDesign #softwareArchitecture #ddd #domainDrivenDesign
+- "Design-Level Event Storming opens many doors: Example Mapping, the Bounded Context Canvas, or just start coding! #eventStormingJournal #eventStorming #softwareDesign #softwareArchitecture #ddd #domainDrivenDesign"
 - If you need, you can run a quick version of the Big Picture Event Storming before you dive in the Design Level Event Storming. #eventStormingJournal #eventStorming #softwareDesign #softwareArchitecture #ddd #domainDrivenDesign
 ---
 *Use Design-Level Event Storming to identify Aggregates, UX mockups, and